leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 We use UDP for example, the process calls recvfrom and the system call does not return until the datagram arrives and is transferred from kernel buffer into our user space buffer, or an error occurs.
 We say that our process is blocked the entire time from when it calls recvfrom until it returns.
 When recvfrom returns successfully, our application continue processing the datagram.
 Imaging that we need to write a program to handle multiple connections at once, we almost no choice but fall into thread-per-connection programming model.
 We will talk about this programming model later with more details.

 ### Non-blocking I/O
-A less efficient variant of synchronous blocking is synchronous non-blocking I/O. In this model, a device is opened as non-blocking.
-This means that instead of completing an I/O immediately, a read may return an error code indicating that the command could not be immediately satisfied (EAGAIN or EWOULDBLOCK), as shown in Figure 3.
+When we set a socket to be nonblocking, we are telling the kernel "when an I/O operation that I request cannot be completed without putting the process to sleep, do not put the process to sleep, but return an error instead.
 ~~~
 TODO, diagram
 ~~~
-The implication of non-blocking is that an I/O command may not be satisfied immediately, requiring that the application make numerous calls to await completion.
+In this model, a device is opened as non-blocking.
+This means that instead of completing an I/O immediately, a read may return an error code indicating that the command could not be immediately satisfied (EAGAIN or EWOULDBLOCK), as shown in Figure 3.The implication of non-blocking is that an I/O command may not be satisfied immediately, requiring that the application make numerous calls to await completion.
 This can be extremely inefficient because in many cases the application must busy-wait until the data is available or attempt to do other work while the command is performed in the kernel.
 As also shown in Figure 3, this method can introduce latency in the I/O because any gap between the data becoming available in the kernel and the user calling read to return it can reduce the overall data throughput.

 ### I/O Multiplexing